visgl/deck.gl/docs/api-reference/viewport.md

 * The viewport class provides both direct `project`/`unproject` function members as well as projection matrices including `view` and `projection` matrices, and can generate their inverses as well to facilitate e.g. lighting calculations in WebGL shaders.
 * In geospatial setups, Viewports can contain geospatial anchors.

+For more information:
-For more information consult the [Viewports](/docs/advanced/viewports.md) article.
+* See the deck.gl [Viewports](/docs/advanced/viewports.md) article.
+* See the math.gl article on [View and Projection Matrices](https://uber-web.github.io/math.gl/#/documentation/articles/view-and-projection-matrices)

 ## Usage